This is an Insight article, written by a selected partner as part of GDR's co-published content. Read more on Insight

 - complies with best industry practice, or at least relevant standards, on data privacy and cybersecurity;

-- has experienced no cyber incidents, including at its data processors or other key contract counterparties; and
+- has experienced no cyber incidents, including at its data processors or other key contract counterparties for a specified period of time;

 - has procedures in place for responding to data crises.